Gayathri-Vijayan/Placement-Analysis/README.md

 has got 215 rows and 15 columns.
 The null values are handled.The factors influencing the placement and salary could be visualized.
 Some factors are found to be crucial but there are some factors which don't seem to be much significant.
 For the classification purpose Random forest classifier was chosen which is much better than a single decision tree .

-Hence using the same an accuracy of 90% is obtained from the prediction.
+<h3> An accuracy of 90% is obtained from the prediction </h3>